HillaryDanan/abstraction-intelligence/README.md

 Baddeley, A. (2000).
 The episodic buffer: A new component of working memory? *Trends in Cognitive Sciences*, 4(11), 417-423.

+Botvinick, M. M., Braver, T. S., Barch, D. M., Carter, C. S., & Cohen, J. D. (2001).
+Conflict monitoring and cognitive control. *Psychological Review*, 108(3), 624-652.

 Chollet, F. (2019).
 On the measure of intelligence. *arXiv:1911.01547*.
+[Preprint]

 Clark, A. (1997). *Being There: Putting Brain, Body, and World Together Again*.
 MIT Press.

-Conant, R. C., & Ashby, W. R. (1970).
-Every good regulator of a system must be a model of that system. *International Journal of Systems Science*, 1(2), 89-97.

 Cowan, N. (2001).
 The magical number 4 in short-term memory: A reconsideration of mental storage capacity. *Behavioral and Brain Sciences*, 24(1), 87-114.

+Crone, E. A., Wendelken, C., Donohue, S., van Leijenhorst, L., & Bunge, S. A. (2006).
+Neurocognitive development of the ability to manipulate information in working memory. *Proceedings of the National Academy of Sciences*, 103(24), 9315-9320.

-Curtis, C. E., & D'Esposito, M. (2003).
+Curtis, C. E., & D’Esposito, M. (2003).
 Persistent activity in the prefrontal cortex during working memory. *Trends in Cognitive Sciences*, 7(9), 415-423.

-Dennett, D. C. (1991). *Consciousness Explained*.
-Little, Brown and Company.

 Flavell, J. H. (1979).
 Metacognition and cognitive monitoring: A new area of cognitive–developmental inquiry. *American Psychologist*, 34(10), 906-911.